BODYWORK FOR HORSES IN SOUTHERN OREGON

 Touch that sparks awareness, sparks intelligence for a safer ride on a horse with expansive presence.

-ABOUT feldenkrais®
+ABOUT feldenkrais® for horses

 In any athletic endeavor, timing is everything; it’s even a part of learning.
 In conventional models of improving mobility, the emphasis is on strength training.
 This is a very yang approach.
 It completely excludes the elements of agility, coordination and timing.
 Without this more yin aspect of function, strength lacks subtlety and can impair agility.
 Strength without fine motor control leads to an imbalance in the resting length of the muscles, so that posture is out of equilibrium.
 An extreme example is a Clydesdale, who has trained to pull a heavy tractor blade, but is unable to dance with the lightness and sophistication of a Lipizzaner trained to do a capriole.
 Additionally, without attention to balance in the resting length of your muscles, you stand a good chance of throwing off your horse’s balance through the asymmetry of your own body.
 Feldenkrais addresses this and helps you and your horse move with equilibrium, finer motor control and the best possible timing.
 Strength without this approach leaves you set up for injury.
 It leaves horses in a state of being susceptible to breaking down long before their career is complete.
 Feldenkrais refines your ability to feel what you are doing and where you are in space, so that you develop the kinesthetic awareness of the natural born athlete.